-Joined the Bank 4 February 2007, Mr. Ross-McCall has 43 years of experience in banking sector.
+Mr. Ross-McCall held the position until 17 September 2019.
+Mr. Ross-McCall has 44 years of experience in banking sector.
 Prior to joining the Bank, Michael worked for Bahraini Saudi Bank, Bahrain and Saad Group, Dammam.

 Mr. Ross-McCall holds a Bachelor of Laws and Member of The Institute of Chartered Accountants of Scotland.